openzipkin/zipkin/zipkin-autoconfigure/collector-kafka10/README.md

-# Kafka 0.10+ Collector
+# Kafka 0.10+ Collector Auto-configure Module

-This collector is implemented as a Kafka consumer supporting Kafka brokers running version 0.10.0.0 or later.
+This module provides support for running the kafak10 collector as a component of Zipkin server.
 To activate this collector, reference the module jar when running the Zipkin server and configure one or more bootstrap brokers via the `KAFKA_BOOTSTRAP_SERVERS` environment variable or `zipkin.collector.kafka.bootstrap-servers` property.

 ## Quick start

-The minimum version of Java required to run Zipkin server and the Kafka 0.10+ collector is JRE 8.
+JRE 8 is required to run Zipkin server.
+Note: The Kafka 0.10+ collector and this auto-configure module are compatible with Java 7 and later when used independent of Zipkin server.

 Fetch the latest released
 [executable jar for Zipkin server](https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec)